r-hub/cranlike/README.md

 without the need of scanning all the package files.

 `cranlike` keeps the package data in a SQLite database, in addition to the `PACKAGES*` files.
-This databased is the canonical source of the package data.
+This database is the canonical source of the package data.
 It can be updated quickly, to add and remove packages.
 The `PACKAGES*` files are generated from the database.